sgajbi/portfolio-analytics-system/README.md

   - `GET /portfolios/{portfolio_id}/positions`: Retrieves the latest position for each security in a portfolio, including dual-currency valuation.
   - `GET /portfolios/{portfolio_id}/position-history`: Retrieves the historical time series of positions for a specific security within a portfolio.
   - `GET /portfolios/{portfolio_id}/transactions`: Retrieves a paginated list of transactions for a portfolio, including dual-currency costs and P\&L. Supports sorting and filtering.
+  - `POST /portfolios/{portfolio_id}/performance`: Calculates Time-Weighted Return (TWR) for a portfolio over one or more specified periods.
   - `GET /instruments/`: Retrieves a paginated list of all financial instruments.
   - `GET /prices/`: Retrieves historical market prices for a security.
   - `GET /fx-rates/`: Retrieves historical FX rates for a currency pair.